tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > If you'd like to deep dive into TypeScript, we recommend the [official tutorial](http://www.typescriptlang.org/Tutorial).

-To start, we need to make sure our `tsconfig.json` file has the basic configurations below which are required to run an Angular 2.0 Meteor app.
+To start, we need to make sure our `tsconfig.json` file (in our root directory) has the basic configurations below which are required to run an Angular 2.0 Meteor app.

 ```json
 {